 The first line of treatment is to identify all of the triggers (chemical, food, environment, physical, etc.), and avoid them as much as humanly possible.
 This can take a long time.
 It requires you to know you’re body very well, and be mindful of how you feel each day.
 I recommend keeping a health journal for quite some time (6 months, 1+ year), until you have a good grasp of what causes reactions or makes symptoms flare up.
 You’ll need to pay attention to exactly what you eat, the quantities, how much sleep you’ve gotten, the smells you’ve encountered, physical activity, pretty much anything and everything.
 Over time you’ll know what you can and can’t do.
 At some point after “successful” treatment, it’s likely that you’ll be able to tolerate more of the things that trigger reactions.

-Diets should be treated as an intervention, and it’s important to avoid extreme dieting if possible.
+and Diet is going to be your best treatment option.
+However, diets should be treated as an intervention, and it’s important to avoid extreme dieting if possible.
 If a diet, (i.e. low-histamine diet) does not seem to be helpful after a month or so, then it should be discontinued.
-With MCAD, low-histamine diets generally help, but people can react to other things besides high histamine foods, like gluten or whole grains.
+With MCAD, low-histamine diets generally help, but people can react to other things besides high histamine foods, like gluten or whole grains due lectin sensitivities.
 Sometimes it’s not even the food itself, it might actually be the pesticides and herbicides; even if it’s organic pesticides.
 Also, if the diet does not seem reasonable and attainable, in which it completely interferes with life, then it may be a good idea to not follow it or not follow it 100% of the time.
-In most cases, I believe that a lower histamine diet will help, but if possible, be sure that you are getting all of the nutrients (vitamins, minerals, calories) you need in order to live.
-Extreme diets and elimination diets are just that, eliminating foods, which means that’s less options of getting the nutrients you need.
-Some patients can’t tolerate any foods, and sometimes medications don’t help with it.
-In those cases, some patients can’t eat and need enteral tube feeding, and rarely, parenteral nutrition is needed.
+In most cases, I believe that a lower histamine diet will help, but if possible, be sure that you are getting all of the nutrients (vitamins, minerals, calories) you need.
+Extreme diets and elimination diets are just that, eliminating foods, which means that’s less options of getting all of the nutrients.

 I recommend trying a low histamine diet for a month or so to see if you have any improvements.
 If you are unsure if you have issues with histamine or mast cell activation, then a low histamine diet can actually be a tool to help diagnose MCAD.